 Patient Counseling Information

-- Advise patients that THALOMID is contraindicated in pregnancy and can cause serious birth defects or death to a developing baby. [see CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS and Use in Specific Populations].
+Advise patients that THALOMID is contraindicated in pregnancy and can cause serious birth defects or death to a developing baby [see BOX WARNING, CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, and Use In Specific Populations].

 - Initiate THALOMID treatment in females of reproductive potential only following a negative pregnancy test.

-- Advise females of reproductive potential of the importance of monthly pregnancy tests and the need to use two different forms of contraception including at least one highly effective form simultaneously during THALOMID therapy, during therapy interruption and for 4 weeks after she has completely finished taking THALOMID.
-Highly effective forms of contraception other than tubal ligation include IUD and hormonal (birth control pills, injections, patch or implants) and a partner's vasectomy.
+- Advise females of reproductive potential of the importance of monthly pregnancy tests and the need to use 2 different forms of contraception, including at least 1 highly effective form, simultaneously during THALOMID therapy, during therapy interruption and for 4 weeks after she has completely finished taking THALOMID.
+Highly effective forms of contraception other than tubal ligation include IUD and hormonal (birth control pills, injections, patch or implants) and a partner’s vasectomy.
 Additional effective contraceptive methods include latex or synthetic condom, diaphragm and cervical cap.

-- Instruct patient to immediately stop taking THALOMID and contact her doctor if she becomes pregnant while taking this drug, if she misses her menstrual period, or experiences unusual menstrual bleeding, if she stops taking birth control, or if she thinks FOR ANY REASON that she may be pregnant.
+- Instruct patient to immediately stop taking THALOMID and contact her healthcare provider if she becomes pregnant while taking this drug, if she misses her menstrual period, or experiences unusual menstrual bleeding, if she stops taking birth control, or if she thinks FOR ANY REASON that she may be pregnant.

-- Advise patient that if her doctor is not available, she can call 1-888-668-2528 for information on emergency contraception [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+- Advise patient that if her healthcare provider is not available, she should call Celgene Customer Care Center at 1-888-423-5436 [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].

-Because of the risk of embryo-fetal toxicity, THALOMID is only available through a restricted program called the THALOMID REMS™ program (formerly known as the “S.T.E.P.S. ®” program) [see WARNINGS AND PRECAUTIONS].
+Because of the risk of embryo-fetal toxicity, THALOMID is only available through a restricted program called the THALOMID REMS program [see WARNINGS AND PRECAUTIONS].

 - Patients must sign a Patient-Physician Agreement Form and comply with the requirements to receive THALOMID.
 In particular, females of reproductive potential must comply with the pregnancy testing, contraception requirements and participate in monthly telephone surveys.
 Males must comply with the contraception requirements [see Use In Specific Populations].

-- THALOMID is available only from pharmacies that are certified in THALOMID REMS™ program.
+- THALOMID is available only from pharmacies that are certified in THALOMID REMS program.
 Provide patients with the telephone number and website for information on how to obtain the product.

-Inform patients of the potential risk of developing venous thromboembolism (such as DVT and PE), ischemic heart disease (including myocardial infarction), and stroke, and discuss the need for appropriate prophylactic treatment [see BOXED WARNINGS and WARNINGS AND PRECAUTIONS].
+Inform patients of the potential risk of developing venous thromboembolism (such as DVT and PE), ischemic heart disease (including myocardial infarction), and stroke, and discuss the need for appropriate prophylactic treatment [see BOX WARNING and WARNINGS AND PRECAUTIONS].